Rajiv620019/Rajiv620019/README.md

 I have completed my Bachelor's in Mechanical Engineering and passionate about Blockchain

-I have good knowledge in Java backend (Java, Spring Boot, MySQL, Hibernate,. etc)
+Skills: (HTML & CSS, JavaScript, React js, Next js, Java, Spring Boot, MySQL, etc...)💥

 I love learning new technologies and interested in trying anything new.🌱